nevanscott/uxui0818/_lessons/interaction-design/visual-design.md

 -------------------

 - Analyze a design according to principles: contrast, repetition, alignment, and proximity (CRAP)
-- Establish a basic color palette with a primary color and a bank of neutral colors
-- Check for appropriate contrast between text and background colors
 - Differentiate between display typefaces and text typefaces
 - Identify features of fonts appropriate for interfaces
 - Establish basic typographic hierarchy